-Their 2005 priorities emphasized trail enhancement projects, especially the Mosquito Fleet Heritage Corridor Management Plan, park infrastructure financing and sustained funding to support the Methamphetamine Task Force and Kitsap Nuisance Abatement Team.
+Their 2007 priorities continued to emphasize park infrastructure financing and sustained funding to support the Methamphetamine Task Force and Kitsap

+Nuisance Abatement Team.
 Other priorities included a transportation needs analysis and sub-area planning for Silverdale.

-The County spent nearly \$28 million on road maintenance and construction in 2005 and has a budget of \$36.9 million for road maintenance and construction in 2006.
+The County spent over \$33 million on road maintenance and construction in 2007 and has a budget of \$31.3 million for road maintenance and construction in 2008.
 Emphasis on safe communities is evident by an increasingly large percentage of the General Fund budget going to the Law and Justice Programs.
-Expenditures in these programs were \$52 million in 2005 and are budgeted at \$56 million in 2006, up by \$13.9 million from five years ago.
+Expenditures in these programs were \$57.21 million in 2007 and are budgeted at \$60.44 million in 2008, up by \$18.1 million from five years ago.

-Over the past two years, the County has issued more than \$42 million in Limited Tax General Obligation bonds for construction, parks and open space purchases.
-Some of the County departments and offices are scheduled to move into their new Administration Building in June of 2006.
-The Offices of County Assessor, Auditor, Commissioners', and Treasurer, and the Department of Administrative Services, and the Department of Community Development are moving to the new building.
-After this move, the Public Works building will be renovated and weatherized and then the Courthouse, which has housed the administrative functions along with the Law and Justice functions will become a true Law and Justice Center housing only Law and Justice functions shortly after the completion of the Public Works building renovation/weatherization project.
-The County also has plans to design and build a new state-of-the-art Morque facility within the next three years.
+Over the past four years, the County has issued more than \$60 million in Limited Tax General Obligation bonds for construction, parks and open space purchases.
+The Public Works building was renovated and weatherized in 2007, and was completed in early 2008.
+The Courthouse, which has housed the administrative functions along with the Law and Justice functions, will eventually become a true Law and Justice Center housing only Law and Justice functions.
+The County also is in the process of designing and building a new state-of-the-art Morgue facility to be completed within the next two years.

 Kitsap County has more saltwater shoreline than any other county in the State of Washington.
-In the last year, the County has made strategic moves to accumulate saltwater access for the public throughout the county.
-Most notably, the county purchased Forbes Landing, a pristine sandy beach, in the Hansville area of North
+In the last year, the County completed the first phase of the restoration of Sinclair Inlet.
+The county also purchased one hundred forty acres of property for open space and future parks and in addition, invested in ball field and other improvements at the fairgrounds complex.